ConfederacyOfGaia/Gaia/mage.md

 - **Spell save DC =** 8 + your proficiency bonus + your Intelligence modifier
 - **Spell attack modifier =** your proficiency bonus + your Intelligence modifier

-#### Ritual Casting

-You can cast a mage spell as a ritual if that spell has the ritual tag and you have that spell in your spellbook.
-You don't need to have the spell prepared.

 #### Spellcasting Focus

 You can use an arcane focus as a spellcasting focus for your mage spells.
 See the "Arcane Focus" sidebar for more information.

-#### Learning Spells of 1st Level and Higher

-Each time you gain a mage level, you can add two mage spells of your choice to your spellbook.
-Each of these spells must be of a level either equal to or lower than the maximum spell level you can cast, as shown on the mage table.
-On your adventures, you may find other spells that you can add to your spellbook (see the "Your Spellbook" sidebar) .

 <img
   src='http://i.imgur.com/hsozlvi.png?1'